camptocamp/c2cgeoportal/doc/integrator/raster.rst

 The keys (``mnt`` and ``mns`` in this example) are just strings/names.
 These strings can be translated for appropriate formatting in the UI.

-``file`` provide the path to the shape index that references the raster files.
+``file`` provides the path to the shape index that references the raster files.
 The raster files should be in the Binary Terrain (BT/VTP .bt 1.3) format.
 One may use GDAL/OGR to convert data to such a format.